enjaku4/rabarber/README.md

 ## Problems?

 Encountered a bug or facing a problem?

 - **Create an Issue**: If you've identified a problem or have a feature request, please create an issue on the gem's GitHub repository.
-Be sure to provide detailed information about the problem, including steps to reproduce it.
+Be sure to provide detailed information about the problem, including the steps to reproduce it.
 - **Contribute a Solution**: Found a fix for the issue or want to contribute to the project?
 Feel free to create a pull request with your changes.

 ## License